 PUBLISHING INTERNSHIPS AT THE UNIVERSITY OF WISCONSIN PRESS

 The UW Press is located at 1930 Monroe Street in Madison, about 5 blocks beyond Camp Randall Stadium.
-We typically have as many as 20 students and volunteers per semester working at the Press; some are undergrads, some are grad students, some are community volunteers.
-Some earn course credit for their internship, some are in paid student jobs or graduate assistantships, and some volunteer to gain experience—or, in the case of the community volunteers, because they find the work interesting.
+We typically have 5–10 students per semester working at the Press; some are undergrads, and some are grad students.
+Some earn course credit for their internship, and some are in paid student jobs or graduate assistantships.
+In general students work about 12 hours per week, though a few positions require 15–20 hours.
 Interns have the opportunity to sharpen their design, research, writing, editing, and/or organizational skills and to work as a colleague in an intellectually lively atmosphere.

-We place students and volunteers in several areas.
-In the marketing department, there are numerous internship positions related to publicity, author events, exhibits, sales, copywriting for book jackets and catalogs, advertisements and brochures, website, social media, et cetera.
-Many of these are part-time paid student hourly positions for one year (or more), but some of them can be for just one semester and may be paid or volunteer.
+We place students in several areas.
+In the marketing department, there are internship positions related to publicity, author events, exhibits, sales, copywriting for book jackets and catalogs, advertisements and brochures, website, database, social media, et cetera.
+Many of these are part-time paid student hourly positions for one year (or more), but some of them can be for just one semester.
 Both undergrads and grads are welcome to apply.

-In the rights and permissions program, interns assist with matters related to intellectual property,including processing requests for permission to re-use book or journal content; and helping the rights manager in her efforts to license translations, book clubs, film options, etc. There are two paid positions, and students who can work part-time for one year or more are preferred.
-However, sometimes there are unpaid training internships available when one of the paid positions will be opening soon.
+In the rights and permissions program, interns assist with matters related to intellectual property, including processing requests for permission to re-use book or journal content and helping the rights manager in her efforts to license translations, book clubs, film options, etc. Students who can work part-time for one year or more are preferred.

 In the digital program, students assist the efforts of the production, rights, and marketing departments to create, license, and sell e-books.
-There are two paid positions, and students who can work part-time for one year or more are preferred.
-However, sometimes there are unpaid training internships available when one of the paid positions will be opening soon.
+Students who can work part-time for one year or more are preferred.